Welcome to the only Uechi-Ryu Karate dojo in the State of Hawaii.

 Anyone interested in joining our dojo should send an introductory email to email@example.com explaining why you want to learn Uechi-Ryu Karate and telling me a bit about yourself.

-Uechi-Ryū Karate-do is a highly effective system of self defense, a proven method of attaining peak physical conditioning, and a fighting art form which can enhance and enrich one's Way of Life.
+Uechi-Ryū Karate-do is a highly effective system of self defense, a proven method of attaining peak physical conditioning, and a self defense art form which can enhance and enrich one's Way of Life.
 Linking the past when Karate was strictly an Okinawan martial art shrouded in secrecy with the modern day search for individual security and well being, Uechi -Ryū Karate-do literally translates as "Uechi's Method and Way of the Empty Hand".
 Originally called Pangai-noon ("half-hard, half-soft"), the style was renamed Uechi-Ryū after the founder of the style, Kanbun Uechi, an Okinawan who went to Fuzhou in Fujian Province, China to study martial arts and Chinese medicine when he was 19 years old in 1897.
 While there, he studied under a teacher and Chinese medicine hawker known in Japanese as Shū Shiwa (Chinese: Zhou Zihe 周子和 1874-1926) for about 10 years

 Uechi-Ryū is based on Tiger, Crane, and Dragon Kung Fu styles.